cran/GridOnClusters/README.md

 Discretize continuous multivariate data using a grid
     that captures the joint distribution via preserving clusters in the original data.
-Joint grid discretization is applicable as a data transformation step in methods inferring dependency by association, function, or causality with assuming a parametric model.
+Joint grid discretization is applicable as a data transformation step before using other methods to infer association, function, or causality without assuming a parametric model.

 ### When to use the package